-Women will be recruited by either entering the public website of SAFE, which they found on Google or trough related pages; or directed by healthcare professionals.
+RCT: Women will be recruited by either entering the public website of SAFE, which they found on Google or trough related pages; or directed by healthcare professionals or posters and flyers in waiting rooms.
 The public website of SAFE will contain a specific research page on which women can find information on the research.
 Women can choose to participate by entering SAFE trough a large button, after which they enter the registration process.
 Participants that are registered and have given consent will answer the baseline questionnaire (T0).
 After completion participants will be randomly allocated by computer by a statistician who is blinded to the baseline data (with an allocation ratio of 1:1) to either SAFE or a minimal intervention providing only general background information on IPV and e-mail support In Case of Emergency (ICE).
 Data will be collected at baseline (T0), at 3 months (T1), at 6 months (T2) and at 12 months (T3).
 Furthermore, participants are asked to complete 2 short questionnaires after completing a module (VAS).
 All data will be self-reported online.

-Process evaluation: Participants in the RCT study who completed all follow-up questionnaires are asked to participate in semi-structured online interviews.
-Furthermore, we analyze the online data from the website.
+Process evaluation: Participants in the RCT study who completed all follow-up questionnaires are asked to participate in semi-structured interviews.
+The audio of the interviews will be recorded and transcribed verbatim.